KCGD/SSGModInstaller/README.md

 This requires nodejs 12.18.0 (at least thats what i developed it on), as well as nwbuilder and pkg being installed globally

+it also requires git to be installed and accessible from the command line (https://gitforwindows.org/)

 ```bash
 npm i -g nw-builder
 ```